grimelda/kumbal/kumbal-en.md

     * If a player's score reaches 49 points exactly, their score is reduced by 49 points to 0.
     * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50.

+* To speed up the gane even more, instead of shuffling the deck between rounds, the deck can be 'cut' instead.

 \* *You can also play with 5 cards in hand and a goal of 5 points or fewer, to make the game faster and this is better for groups of six or larger.*